The Lead Guitar Program

 Digital access to instructional videos, method books, sheet music, and evaluation and assessment resources

-Our contract with a school is more accurately described as a partnership--we could not do what we do without the incredible classroom teachers who partner with us!
-Classroom teachers are also invaluable in passing on wisdom and classroom management techniques to our teaching artists, often early-career concert artists and college professors.
+Our contract with a school is more accurately described as a partnership--we could not do what we do without the incredible certified teachers who partner with us!
+Certified teachers are also invaluable in passing on wisdom and classroom management techniques to our teaching artists, often early-career concert artists and college professors.

 Lead Guitar is a 501c3 nonprofit and we are almost entirely funded by private and corporate donors, foundations, and grants.
-We ask schools to contribute a small fee based on how many students are eligible for the federal Free and Reduced-Price Lunch (FRPL) program:
+Lead Guitar's mission is to prioritize services for schools with the greatest need.
+We ask schools to contribute a fee along a sliding scale based on how many students are eligible for the federal Free and Reduced-Price Lunch (FRPL) program:

 Contact us to set up a meeting so we can learn about the specific needs of your school.